aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Easily add a powerful Bible search engine to your WordPress site.

 == Description ==
-Official [Bible SuperSearch](http://biblesupersearch.com) plugin.
+Official [Bible SuperSearch](https://www.biblesupersearch.com) plugin.
 Allows seamless use of the Bible SuperSearch client and API on any WordPress site.

 # Core Features

-1. Full functionality of the Bible search as seen on http://BibleSuperSearch.com
+1. Full functionality of the Bible search engine as seen on http://www.BibleSuperSearch.com
 1. Small footprint.
 Uses our API - Doesn't take up your web hosting space!
+1. Now works in PHP 7
 1. Enable only the Bible translation(s) you want.
 1. Selectable interfaces